deekayen/testing-ansible/README.md

 ## License

-You are free to copy, modify, and distribute this `ansible_managed` example with attribution under the terms of the BSD-3-Clause license.
+You are free to copy, modify, and distribute these Ansible examples with attribution under the terms of the BSD-3-Clause license.
 See the LICENSE file for details.

 ## About the author